Skip to content

 conda install ...

-Building h5py from source¶
+Building h5py from source

-conda create -n h5pyenv --clone nersc-mpi4py
+conda create -n h5pyenv python numpy cython pkgconfig setuptools

 conda activate h5pyenv